 Perennial crops are those that grow year after year with one planting.
 Overwintering crops are planted in the fall and are harvested late-spring and early-summer.
 These crops are less labor intensive and more bug resistant than the annual vegetable crops that commonly populate the kitchen garden.

 You can install many perennial crops in October.
 Existing ones will need compost and mulching to get the most from their winter slumber.
-Plant overwintering crops now for a July harvest.
+Plant overwintering crops in October and November for a June-July harvest.
 Think berry and asparagus patches, neat rows of garlic and shallots, rhubarb and horseradish beds.
 At Stony Ridge Farm, we are dedicating more of our growing area to these crops.
 It’s a more sustainable approach to the market garden given the fact that Bob and I aren’t getting any younger!

-October Gardening Tips
+October Gardening Tips: Perennial Crops

 Perennial Crops: Raspberries and Blackberries